diofant/diofant/docs/install.rst

     >>> ((1 + x)**(1/x)).limit(x, 0)
     E

 However, we recommend using `IPython`_ for working interactively.
-Function :py:func:`~diofant.interactive.session.init_ipython_session`
-could be used to enable custom input transformations, that help reduce boilerplate while interacting with Diofant due to the Python language syntax.
+Use input transformations from the module :mod:`diofant.interactive`, that could reduce boilerplate while interacting with Diofant due to the Python language syntax.

 For a starter guide on using Diofant, refer to the :ref:`tutorial`.